learn-co-students/nyc-web-100818/33-dog-ceo-challenge/README.md

 Once we are able to load _all_ of the dog breeds onto the page, add javascript so that the user can filter breeds that start with a particular letter using a dropdown.

-For example, if the user selects 'a' in the dropdown, only show the breeds with names that start with the letter a.
+For example, if the user selects 'a' in the dropdown, only show the breeds with names that start with the letter 'a'.
 For simplicity, the dropdown only includes the letters a-d.
 However, we can imagine expanding this to include the entire alphabet

 ---